 You will not be able to transfer the data into NEMRC until all the homesteads in your queue are complete.
-Once all your filings are complete, Click download to Tax billing. (this action will be available soon)
+Once all your filings are complete, Click download to Tax billing (this action will be available soon).

 DIRECTIONS TO REPORT ERRORS BACK TO THE TAX DEPARTMENT (aka.
 Listers Response)